junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 Sammy has emerged from under the cover, peeking from the edge of the bed, looking at the scene carefully.
 Dean meets his eyes, shaking his head slightly, willing him to move back under the cover into the middle of the bed, where it's the safest.
 But the kid looks more curious than frightened now, which is a good sign.

 Dean turns over to his knees, crawling closer very carefully to the "monster under the bed".
 The creature doesn't seem to notice or care that he closes their distance.
-Its pink tongue finishes licking its furs on its back, moving to lick its front paw.
+Its pink tongue finishes licking its fur on its back, moving to lick its front paw.
 Its head moves up and down as it licks.
-The furs on top of its head look more ruffled than anywhere else, poking out messily in all directions like a bird nest.
+The fur on top of its head look more ruffled than anywhere else, poking out messily in all directions like a bird nest.
 Dean guesses it's either the underside of the bed or his gun that messed it up.

 He puts the gun down, reaching a hesitant hand out very, very carefully, still having his heart in his throat.
 Seeing the creature still not reacting to any of his movements, Dean gathers a little more confidence and enough of his courage to put his palm on its head between its ears.
 The creature rubs its head into his hand with a satisfied purr.
 Dean is surprised.
 This is not what he'd imagine.
 He chuckles quietly, moving his hand along its head, flattening the messy fur there.